Merging Black Holes in Dwarf Galaxies: Calculating Binary Black Hole Coalescence Timescales from Simulations for LISA Detection: Introduction

 \cite{Bellovary2019} performs a study of several high-resolution, cosmological, zoom-in simulations that focus on dwarf galaxies that host massive black holes at $z=0$.
 They report that larger/more massive dwarf galaxies are more likely to host massive black holes rather than those of lower mass, and about 50\% of the massive black holes are not located in the centers of their galaxies, but wandering within a few kpc of the center.
 Furthermore, \cite{Bellovary2019} predicts that 11 binary black hole mergers are in the frequency range of detection by LISA.
 We will examine those 11 binary black hole mergers within this paper.

 Using data from the Illustris cosmological simulation, \citet{Katz2019} performs an analysis of LISA detection rates along with the characterization of the merging massive black hole population (with total mass between $\sim 10^{5} - 10^{10}$).
 However, this work does not extend to the dwarf galaxy regime.
-Our research uses the method from \citet{Katz2019} using the \citet{DA17} (DA17) orbital decay model with our sets of high-resolution simulations (which include dwarf galaxies with black holes) and are described in detail in \cite{Bellovary2019}.
+Our research uses the method from \citet{Katz2019} using the \citet{DA17} (DA17) orbital decay model in addition to models of orbital decay due to gas with our sets of high-resolution simulations (which include dwarf galaxies with black holes); the simulations are described in detail in \cite{Bellovary2019}.
 Both DA17 and \citet{Katz2019} perform this analysis by calculating delay times and merger timescales.
 With these methods, we can calculate realistic merger timescales for the events reported in \cite{Bellovary2019} and analyze their gravitational wave signals.

 Our goal is to determine how long it takes for close black hole pairs to merge in dwarf galaxies, and whether LISA can detect these possible merger events.
 We use cosmological simulations including formation and mergers of black holes, and use analytic models to calculate delay timescales of these black hole merger events.
 An important aspect of this research is accounting for large scale decay, dynamical friction, loss-cone scattering, and gravitational wave hardening, all which lead to coalescence.
 In this paper we account for these essential stages, which are lacking in the previous cosmological simulations.